 What may play in Arsenal’s favour is that Bayern may have already qualified for the last 16 by this point and could choose to rest some of their big stars.
 Either way, this will be a difficult game.
 But if the Gunners can get a result, they may still keep their hopes alive of qualifying for the next stage of Europe’s premier tournament.

 Christmas will have come early for those who are able to pick up Arsenal tickets for this game.
 If the Gunners are able to defeat the current Premier League leaders Manchester City, four days before Christmas Day, it will make them serious title contenders this season.
 By taking three points off the favourites for the title this season, the betting and league table are likely to be in Arsenal’s favour when it comes to finishing top at the end of the campaign.

 Manchester United (away) – 27th February, 2016

-It took just 20 minutes for Arsenal to kill the game off against Manchester United at the Emirates, however, they are unlikely to find it so easy when they travel to Old Trafford in February.
+It took just 20 minutes fordating in hull at the Emirates, however, they are unlikely to find it so easy when they travel to Old Trafford in February.